What is an Onlay?

 - Cracks and breaks are present in the tooth

 What makes you a good candidate for Onlays?

-Onlays are made out of porcelain or ceramic and can last for years with proper care and maintenance.
-Onlays are ideal for patients who wouldn’t benefit from a smaller filling but who aren’t yet ready to completely de-structurize the tooth with a crown.
+Onlays are made out of porcelain or ceramic, and can last for years with proper care and maintenance.
+Onlays are ideal for patients who wouldn’t benefit from a smaller filling, but who aren’t yet ready to completely de-structurize the tooth with a crown.
 Onlays are easy to place and feel like the rest of your teeth.
-They are made to look like your real teeth and blend seamlessly with the rest of your smile.
+They are made to look like your real teeth, blending seamlessly with the rest of your smile.

 What happens during the procedure for Onlays?

 First, you will come into the office for a consultation appointment and exam.
 The area to be fitted for an onlay will be slightly buffed out and filed down.
 An impression is made and sent off to a lab where the onlay is made for you.
 The next appointment involves coming back into the office to have the onlay placed.
 With proper care and maintenance, you can expect the onlay to last for many years.
 Onlays are ideal for maintaining the strength and structure of compromised teeth.

 If you are interested in onlays, and feel you would benefit from this option, call our office today so that our helpful staff members can further assist you.